Join the Punta Gorda Elks for one dollar

-Only during the month of July, you can join the largest Elks Lodge in the state of Florida for just $1 plus pro-rated dues.
+Only during the month of July, you can join the largest Elks Lodge in the state of Florida for just one dollar plus pro-rated dues.
 Enjoy award winning chicken every Monday night.
 Dance to the bands every Friday and Saturday night.
 Bring the family to a picnic on the river during special occasions.
-Play bingo every Thursday or just sit and relax under one of our thatched tiki huts by the river.To pick up your application go to the lodge at 25538 Shore Drive, Punta Gorda or call the lodge at 941-637-2606 Ext.
+Play bingo every Thursday or just sit and relax under one of our thatched tiki huts by the river.To pickup your application go to the lodge at 25538 Shore Drive, Punta Gorda or call the lodge at 941-637-2606 Ext.
 103.

 Arts and Humanities Council artist reception